jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Jigs _screens_/Jig Templates.md

 updatedAt: Wed Feb 12 2025 18:55:49 GMT+0000 (Coordinated Universal Time)
 ---

 Jigx provides a template gallery that you can use as a base when creating solutions.
-Jigx templates are available when creating jigs, adding components** **and widgets to a jig.&#x20;
+Jigx templates are available when creating jigs, adding components** **and widgets to a jig.

 Using templates has many benefits, such as:&#x20;